 And the house sits we had ‘lined up’ for 2020 in other countries were naturally cancelled.

-So we decided to use this ‘enforced’ stay in Australia as an opportunity to travel and house sit all over Australia – Plan B!
+So as Aussie house sitters, we decided to use this ‘enforced’ stay in Australia as an opportunity to travel and find jobs house sitting all over Australia – Plan B!

 Plan B and rediscovering housesitting in Australia